 In 1970’s, Sheikh Mohammad Abdullah proposed a super specialty hospital in his home village Soura.
-This hospital was named after its founder as Sheri Kashmir Institute of Medical Sciences (SKIMS).
-It was considered one of the best hospital and research Centre in India.
+This hospital was named after its founder as Sher-e-Kashmir Institute of Medical Sciences (SKIMS).
+It was considered one of the best hospitals and Research Centres in India.

 J. H. Knowles